-The Center for International Students and Programs administers the Student and Exchange Visitor Information System (SEVIS) reporting functions in compliance with Department of Homeland Security (DHS) regulations.
-The Center also organizes orientation classes, counseling and community activities for RCCD students coming from other countries.
-More than 250 students from 50 nations attend RCCD each semester.
-An International Club provides a broad range of activities on and off campus, including social events and opportunities for community service.
+The International Student's Program administers the Student and Exchange Visitor Information System (SEVIS) reporting functions in compliance with Department of Homeland Security (DHS) regulations.
+The Program also conducts orientation classes, counseling and community activities for RCCD students coming from other countries.
+More than 300 students from 50 nations attend RCCD each semester.
+An International Club provides a broad range of activities on and off campus, including social events and community service.
 Students may take classes at Riverside City, Moreno Valley and Norco colleges.

-The Center also contributes to the international dimension of the colleges by presenting resource speakers from the United States and abroad who address current world issues.
+The Program also contributes to the international dimension of the colleges by presenting resource speakers from the United States and abroad who address current world issues.